huggingface/blog/vlms-explained.md

 # Vision Language Models Explained

-Vision language models are models that can learn about both images and texts to tackle various tasks.
-These models can solve many problems from visual question answering to image captioning.
-In this blog post, we go through the main building blocks of vision language models: have an overview, grasp how they work, figure out how to find the right model, and use them.
+Vision language models are models that can learn simultaneously from images and texts to tackle many tasks, from visual question answering to image captioning.
+In this post, we go through the main building blocks of vision language models: have an overview, grasp how they work, figure out how to find the right model, how to use them for inference and how to easily fine-tune them with the new version of [trl](https://github.com/huggingface/trl) released today!

 ## Table of Contents
 - [What is a vision language model?](#what-is-a-vision-language-model)